LoopKit/loopdocs/docs/version/development.md

     If you are running a Pod, you can install v3.14.2 over v3.14.0 and the Pod will be automatically transition to the OmnipodKit Pump Manager.

     If you are running a Pod with v3.14.2, but reinstall 3.14.0 or earlier over it, there will not be an OmnipodKit Pump Manager available so you lose contact with your Pod.
 Simply rebuild v3.14.2 back on your phone and control will be restored.

+For those on the Dana pump.
+You need to keep building a feature branch, but it might be a different branch from what you used before.

+Please see [Table of Retired Branches](#table-of-retired-branches) for up to date information about what branch you need to build for Dana support.

 Please check the [development channel in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development) for notifications when an update to the `dev` branch is expected so you will be prepared.
 Do this **before** you install a `dev` build from TestFlight.